-Both plans provide basic features like ten meeting rooms, screen-sharing/webcasting, PDF presentation with click-thru, mobile app access, and more.
+Both plans provide basic features like ten meeting rooms, screen-sharing/webcasting, PDF presentation with click-thru, iOS and Android mobile app access, and more.

 Best for remote collaboration ($9.99/host, per month).

-The Command Centre lets you take total control with real-time actionable insights into network conditions, meeting performance, and user-focused ROI.
+The Command Center lets you take total control with real-time actionable insights into network conditions, meeting performance, and user-focused ROI.
 It helps you monitor and resolve issues before they become a severe problem.